 - Relations to the ICT system: The administrator has access to the entire data in the system.

 - Motivation: The administrator earns money by maintaining the resources of the ICT system.

 - Relations to other direct stakeholders: The administrator has a contract with the System Owner to maintain the system.
 There might also be further contracts, e.g., preventing the administrator from accessing the Customers data.

 - Assets: The administrator has no direct assets in the ICT system.
 However, if the ICT system does not exist, he/she would not earn money.
 Hence, the system itself could be considered the asset of the administrator.

-When the gathering of information about the organization is done, a context establishment as a next step.
-It consists of the basic criteria, the scope and boundaries and the organization of information security risk management (ISRM).
+When the gathering of information about the organization is done, a context establishment is a next step.
+It consists of the basic criteria, the scope and boundaries, and the organization of information security risk management (ISRM).

 Stakeholder As defined above.

 - Rolename: A short name of the role